-Chicken stock is really very easy to make, and the flavor will be richer than purchased broth or stock.
+Chicken stock is really very easy to make, and homemade stock is richer in flavor than purchased broth or stock.
+Add salt if you like or leave it unsalted to use in recipes.
+The stock freezes well, too.

 Use this chicken stock in soups, sauces, stews, or other recipes using chicken broth or chicken stock.